madskjeldgaard/supercollider-h4x-nvim/README.md

 `:SCNewPlugin`
 Create a plugin project using [this cookiecutter template](https://github.com/supercollider/cookiecutter-supercollider-plugin)

+This will open up a terminal with a questionnaire.
+Answering the questions will generate and populate a new plugin project.

 Requires [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html)

 `:SCNewQuark`
 Create a Quark project using [this cookiecutter template](https://github.com/madskjeldgaard/cookiecutter-quark)

+This will open up a terminal with a questionnaire.
+Answering the questions will generate and populate a new quark project.

 Requires [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html)